TRansPose: Large-Scale Multispectral Dataset for Transparent Object: Introduction

 Recently, another alternative sensor, \acf{TIR} camera, has been introduced in RGB-T dataset \citep{huo-2023-tip} for their robust sensing capability on transparent objects (specifically glasses). \ac{TIR} cameras function by measuring the temperature emitted from the object surface and operate within the wavelength range of 8-12 $\um$, which does not penetrate the typical material of transparent objects.
 Valuing a similar potential of \ac{TIR} but not being limited to glasses, our dataset aims to expand the potential of the \ac{TIR} imaging for a broad range of transparent objects.
 As illustrated in the \figref{fig:result}, the distinctive features of \ac{TIR} cameras facilitate a straightforward perception of the overall shape of transparent objects, thereby simplifying tasks such as segmentation and pose estimation.
 Moreover, TIR cameras prove useful in real-life scenarios as they can penetrate vinyl, enabling observation of objects enclosed in plastic bags (\figref{fig:result}).
 Our dataset encompasses such instances captured to support further research in using \ac{TIR} for transparent objects.

-In our work, we propose a large-scale multispectral dataset for transparent object recognition, TRansPose.
+In our work, we propose a large-scale multispectral dataset for transparent object recognition, TRansPose (\B{T}IR-\B{R}GB dataset for Tr\B{ans}parent object \B{Pose}).
 We exploit two RGB-D cameras and one \ac{TIR} camera attached to the end-effector of the robot manipulator (\figref{fig:overall_system}).
 Using this multispectral sensing system, we collected data sequences with accurate camera poses relative to the base of the robot manipulator.
 The proposed dataset includes 99 transparent objects of three types; 43 household objects, 27 recyclable trashes, and 29 chemical laboratory equipment.
 We provide 87 diverse data sequences with required annotations, including object class, segmentation, and 6D pose.
-Furthermore, our dataset encompasses typical yet highly demanding scenarios involving transparent objects enclosed within rigid or deformable containers (e.g., objects in a container, objects in a plastic bag, and multi-stacked objects).
+We also offer rendering code to generate result plots as \figref{fig:result}.
+Furthermore, our dataset encompasses typical yet highly demanding scenarios involving transparent objects enclosed within rigid or deformable containers (e.g., objects in a container, objects in a plastic bag, and multi- stacked objects).
 The proposed dataset aims to push the boundaries of transparent object recognition research and facilitate advancements in the field of robotics, opening up new possibilities for the perception and manipulation of transparent objects.
-Compared with existing datasets, the proposed dataset possesses the following key contributions: \begin{enumerate} \item We introduce a large-scale multispectral transparent object dataset, TRansPose, incorporating two RGB-D cameras and one \ac{TIR} camera.
+Compared with existing datasets, the proposed dataset possesses the following key contributions:

+\begin{enumerate} \item We introduce a large-scale multispectral transparent object dataset, TRansPose, incorporating two RGB-D cameras and one \ac{TIR} camera.
 This camera configuration makes it straightforward to exploit the object shape information. \item We provide 99 transparent objects of three types (43 household objects, 27 recyclable trashes, and 29 chemical laboratory equipment) and 12 non-transparent objects. \item We provide 87 data sequences on the table-top setup for practical robot manipulation tasks.
 These sequences include various challenging environments; diverse lighting conditions, heavy clutters, objects in the container, objects in plastic-bag, object filled with water and multi-stacked objects. \item For each data sequence, we provide multispectral images, instance-level segmentation, ground-truth pose, completed depth, as well as 3D object models. \end{enumerate}